Latest Indy 500 Weather Forecast: Mostly Dry, No Chance of Severe Weather

 The 109th Indy 500, widely regarded as one of the world's largest events, will draw an expected 350,000 fans on Sunday.

-While the Indy 500 weather appears favorable for now, it is crucial to watch a storm system in the central US to ensure that rain stays south and west of the Indianapolis Motor Speedway.
+While the Indy 500 weather appears favorable for now, it will be important to monitor a storm system in the central US to see if rain remains south and west of the Indianapolis Motor Speedway.

 Indy 500 weather forecast